yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Section 3 - Introduction to Objective-C (100 points)
 --

-In this section, you will be introduced to Object-Oriented Programming and collection-types in Objective-C through the implementation of graph algorithms.
-As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you will not have to waste time in the coming weeks.
+In this section, you will be introduced to Object-Oriented Programming and collection-types in Swift through the implementation of basic Abstract Data Types (ADT) and simple graph algorithms.
+As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you can reuse these earlier work in the coming weeks.

 ### Problem 1: Collections in Swift (10 points)